 - Upgrading to xenon headlamps means higher repair and replacement costs.

-- The lifespan of xenon lights is shorter than LED headlights.
+- The lifespan of xenon lights is shorter than that of LED headlights.

-- HID/xenon bulbs use a ballast to regulate power and can be susceptible to overheating.
+- HID/xenon bulbs use a ballast to regulate power, which can make them susceptible to overheating.

 What Is an LED Headlight?

-The LED light is more expensive than the xenon upfront, but the cost may even out over time with the savings from their longevity.
+The LED headlights are more expensive than xenon upfront, but the cost may even out over time with the savings from their longevity.

 Pros of LED Headlights

-- LED headlights illuminate a wider area than other types of headlights.
+- LED headlights illuminate a wider area than other types.

-- The lifespan of LED lights is longer than xenon bulbs.
+- LED lights have a longer lifespan than xenon bulbs.

 Cons of LED Headlights